 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 2 / 4

 Freedom of movement is curtailed by both state and federal authorities.
-Curfews were repeatedly imposed in parts of the state in 2017 in response to unrest and militant violence.
-Thousands of protesters defied a curfew in May to attend the funeral of Sabzar Ahmad Bhat, a commander killed by Indian security forces.
+Curfews were imposed in parts of the state in 2018 in response to unrest and militant violence.

 While the Indian government has loosened restrictions on the travel of foreigners to some areas within Jammu and Kashmir, internal movement is disrupted by roadblocks, checkpoints, and periodic protest-related shutdowns or curfews.
 Kashmiri residents face delays of up to two years to obtain and renew passports due to heightened levels of scrutiny.